 This image of the colourful fan-throated lizard was made in the Chalkewadi, Maharashtra.
 While the previous image of the African lions was shot with the 400 mm lens at a low aperture of f/4, this image was made with a wide 15 mm lens.
 Wider lenses allow for deeper depths-of-field than narrower telephoto lenses.
 That apart, this photo was shot at an aperture of f/15, making it much deeper in depth-of-field, thus making the lizard in the foreground sharp, and even the windmills in the background apparent.

-Share the images you have made of your favourite subjects in a deep depth-of-field in the comments below and let us know where and how you made those images.
+Share the images you have made of your favorite subjects in a deep depth-of-field in the comments below and let us know where and how you made those images.

 Now, notice how only the cheetah stands out in this image.
 This is because we have pushed the background as far behind it as possible with the telephoto lens.
 The horizon where the sky and the savannah meet is at infinity, thus making the cheetah very prominent.
 The distance between the subject and the background is another major factor that determines the depth-of-field.
 And in this image, the cheetah was photographed from the eye-level to push the background faraway, to achieve the shallow depth-of-field.
 While the background in our earlier photo of the African lions was still a bit clearer, here, everything else except the cheetah is out of focus.

-Share the images you have made of your favourite subjects in shallow depth-of-field in the comments below and let us know where and how you made those images.
+Share the images you have made of your favorite subjects in shallow depth-of-field in the comments below and let us know where and how you made those images.